Keep Your Porsche Running as Smoothly as Possible

 - Water Pump: The water pump in your Porsche is an important component of the engine.
 This small pump is your vehicle’s primary source of defense against overheating.
 The water pump circulates water or antifreeze around your Porsches coolant system to ensure that your engine doesn’t overheat as you are cruising down the street.
 If you notice that your Porsche is running a little hotter than normal, you should immediately get the water pump checked by a mechanic to make sure that is not leaking.
 If left unattended, your engine could overheat which can lead to the head and block of your engine cracking.

 Join us again next time as we continue to go over some of the most common issues that can affect your Porsche and what to do to make sure these issues don’t turn into costly repairs.
-If you are in the Chesterfield area and need a maintenance check for your Porsche, contact us today at Kudos Import and Performance.
+If you are in the Chesterfield area and need a maintenance check for your Porsche, contact us today at Luxury Import Auto Repair Specialist.
 Our expert mechanics will make sure that your Porsche is good to go and will alert you to any issues that may become a problem for your Porsche.